Okipa/laravel-brickables/README.md

 ### Add content bricks

-Associate a single content brick to an Eloquent model :
+Associate a single content brick to an Eloquent model:

 ```php
 $page = Page::find(1);
 $brick = $page->addBrick('oneTextColumn', ['content' => 'Text']);
 ```

-You also can associate several content bricks at once :
+You also can associate several content bricks at once:

 ```php
 $page = Page::find(1);